team-capex/big-map-archive-api-client/README.md

 If the execution terminates successfully, you should be able to [access the newly-shared records](https://big-map-archive-demo.materialscloud.org/search).

 Running the script also generates a file named `records_links.json` in the `records` folder.
 This file stores URLs for the newly-created records.
 It can be used to act on these records via the API (e.g., to update a record).

-## Documentation for the API

-A documentation for the API (including its endpoints for downloading files, searching for records, etc) is available on the [InvenioRDM website](https://inveniordm.docs.cern.ch/reference/rest_api_drafts_records).

 ## Support